Stone scores early in OT, Knights beat Avs 3-2 in Game 5 - WTMJ

 Game 6 is Thursday at Vegas.

-It was another big performance from Marchessault, who had a hat trick in Game 4.
+“The biggest cliché in the playoffs is the toughest game to win is the fourth one,” said Stone, whose team has won three straight.
+“We’re gonna have to regroup and get ready for that one.”

 Grubauer, who’s been dominant at home, finished with 22 saves.
-He’s now 17-1-1 in his past 19 games at Ball Arena.
+He’s lost only two of his last 19 games at Ball Arena — both in overtime.

-Before the game, Avalanche coach Jared Bednar switched up his lines in an effort to generate more energy and production.
-He paired Saad, Nathan MacKinnon and Mikko Rantanen on the top line, while moving captain Gabriel Landeskog to the second unit.
+Avalanche coach Jared Bednar switched up his lines in an effort to generate more energy and production.
+He paired Saad, Nathan MacKinnon and Mikko Rantanen on the top line, while moving Landeskog to the second unit.

 It worked, with Saad scoring with 1.8 seconds left in the first period on a shot that appeared to cross up Fleury.
 Saad has now scored in seven of Colorado’s nine postseason games.